 Rebecca was a novel written by Daphne Du Maurier and published in 1938.
-It is a story about a young girl who married a widower Maxim De Winter and had to live in a huge mansion under the immense shadow of De Winter’s first wife.
+It is a story about a young girl who married Maxim De Winter, a widower, and had to live in a huge mansion under the immense shadow of De Winter’s first wife.

 I remember trying to read this novel when I was a teenager.
 But, I couldn’t finish it.
 Therefore, I decided that I could at least watch a film adaptation.
 The 1997 adaptation stars Emilia Fox as the young wife.
 And, it wasn’t too bad.